UmamaBluechip/img2audio/README.md

-# img2info
+# img2audio
-A RAG based application to retreive information of text in images.
+A flask application to generate audio of the content in an image.